amuweee/skt_notes/adventure-notes.md

   - Lost a family hairloom necklace at the casino.
 500g for retrieving it, and another 500g for finding out what happened to Arton.

 - Dissapearance of lords in Yartar
-  - Waterbaron Nestra Ruthiol about nobles disappearing
+  - Talk to Waterbaron Nestra Ruthiol about nobles disappearing
+  - Missing lords:
+    - Arton Rosalio (dissapeared 3 days ago)
+    - All frequents the River Dame casino
+    - Timothy: missing for 4-5 weeks ago, Jacob missing for 2 weeks

 ----